 The U.S. Census matters to Oklahoma.
-According to the GW Institute of Public Policy, for each Oklahoman not counted, it is estimated that Oklahoma loses a potential of $1,123 each year in federal funding.
+According to the GW Institute of Public Policy, for each Oklahoman not counted, it is estimated that Oklahoma loses a potential of $1,123 of federal funding each year for the next ten years.

 Also, if Oklahoma's population is undercounted by one percent, Oklahoma loses a potential of $47.2 million in federal funding.
 In other words, $47.2 million Oklahoma paid in taxes is going to fund another state.